honghanhh/fsdl_2022_solution/README.md

 # Solutions of Full Stack Deep Learning - Course 2022

 This repo contains the **SOLUTIONS** in Jupyter notebook format of exercises/labs of the [Full Stack Deep Learning - DSDL 2022](https://fullstackdeeplearning.com/course/2022/) course.
-The solution notebooks are named `Solution-<name-of-the-notebook>.ipynb`.
-For example, the solution to the notebook `Lab-01-Neural-Network-in-PyTorch.ipynb` is named `Solution-Lab-01-Neural-Network-in-PyTorch.ipynb`.
+The solution notebooks are named `solution_<name_of_the_notebook>.ipynb`.
+For example, the solution to the notebook `lab01_pytorch.ipynb` is named `solution_lab01_pytorch.ipynb`.
 Shout out to all the lectures and TAs for the amazing resources!

 ## Couse Structure